What Is a Bachelor of Science in Business Administration?

 A Bachelor of Science in Business Administration is a degree that prepares graduates for leadership and management roles in all types of businesses and industries.
-Students looking to get into entry-level business administration jobs can find success with the Bachelor of Science in Business Administration (BSBA) degree from Grand Canyon University.
-The online and on-campus program prepares graduates for leadership and management roles in all types of businesses and industries.
-The BSBA at GCU is focused on several core domains:
+Students looking to get into entry-level business administration jobs can find success with the BS in Business Administration (BSBA) program from Grand Canyon University.
+The BSBA degree at GCU is focused on several core domains:

 - Business Communication and Critical Thinking Skills